Syed Saddiq: LGBT rights

-In July 2018, Syed Saddiq faced criticism after his personal aide, Numan Afifi, resigned due to his involvement in LGBT activism.
-In response, Syed Saddiq tweeted, "You'll always be a bro," indicating his support for Numan.
+In July 2018, Saddiq faced criticism after his personal aide, Numan Afifi, resigned due to his involvement in LGBT activism.
+In response, Saddiq tweeted, "You'll always be a bro," indicating his support for Numan.

-During a forum on 1 September 2020, when Syed Saddiq was asked whether the MUDA party would accept LGBT members, he stated:
+During a forum on 1 September 2020, when Saddiq was asked whether the MUDA party would accept LGBT members, he stated:

 We should never forget Malaysia's DNA, which is the Federal Constitution and the National Principles (Rukun Negara) that must be the pillar or umbrella of a party.
 Therefore, if we can, we need to institutionalise the National Principles.
 Before every program, [we] stand up, read the National Principles, embed them in [our] heart.
 And don't forget, whatever the policies that are to be formulated, whatever the level of openness, we must not ignore the Federal Constitution and the National Principles.
 As long as we hold firm to these two things, I am confident, insya'Allah, we will succeed.